 These dreamy creamy chocolate coffee truffles are simple to make, and feels very luxurious.
 Silky smooth chocolate and with a pop of coffee.
 Each bite just melts in your mouth.
 Coffee and chocolate are two best friends.
 They work so well together – creating masterpiece after masterpiece – and I like to think this is one of them.

 I originally posted this around Easter last year, but I wasn’t completely happy with the consistency, so I’ve been working on improving it.
 And now, my friends, the silky smooth is here!
-The secret is a tiny piece of butter.
+The secret is a tiny knob of butter.
 And with this recipe you don’t really have to worry about a candy thermometer or anything.
 Just don’t use high heat on anything, and you’ll be fine.

 Making chocolate coffee truffles couldn’t be much simpler!